Dan Schreiber: Career

 After five seasons working for QI, Schreiber started as head of development for ComedyBox, an online channel from Warner, which financially supported comedy projects and provided a forum for comedians to share their content.
 There, he executive produced Ken Russell's short Christmas film A Kitten for Hitler and Flight of the Conchords star Rhys Darby's ComedyBox clips and stand-up DVD Imagine That!
 As a stand-up comedian in his own right, Schreiber has toured with FolkFace from Radio 1's Chris Moyles Show and was a regular panelist on the E4 show Dirty Digest.
 Schreiber's comic debut at the Edinburgh Festival Fringe was his show Cockblocked From Outer Space in 2014.
 In 2015, he was the presenter in the Channel 4 documentary The Great UFO Conspiracy, which examined beliefs about aliens in the UK.
 Since hosting the cancelled pilot of his own radio show, which featured guests Rhys Darby, John Lloyd, Ismo Leikola, and John Gribbin in 2009 Schreiber has also been a guest on BBC Radio 4's Don't Make Me Laugh with David Baddiel and Fresh From The Fringe as well as a variety of podcasts including Judge John Hodgman and Richard Herring's Leicester Square Theatre Podcast.

 Schreiber has also contributed to a number of books, including The Naked Jape by Jimmy Carr; the QI spinoffs The Book of General Ignorance and G Annual; and No Such Thing as a Fish's The Book of the Year series.
 He released his first stand-alone book, The Theory of Everything Else: A Voyage Into the World of the Weird, in October 2022.

-Schreiber stated on episode 444 of the podcast No Such Thing As A Fish that his image was used on Wikipedia's Humour page (alongside Jimmy Wales at a Wikimania event); that photograph was subsequently replaced.